Measles

 National

-ESR produces a weekly measles report which includes information on the epidemiology of measles cases reported in New Zealand.
+ESR produces measles reports which include information on the epidemiology of measles cases reported in New Zealand.
 Measles is a notifiable disease in New Zealand and these reports use data available from EpiSurv, the national notifiable disease database.

 International